ESACT Innovation Award

-The ESACT Innovation Award is to recognize outstanding innovators and contributors to the field of Animal Cell Culture Technology (ACCT).
+The ESACT Innovation Award is to recognize outstanding innovators and contributors in the field of Animal Cell Culture Technology.
 ESACT has had a profound impact on the development of ACCT-based production of biologicals as human therapeutics as well as diagnostics.
-Over the years, several landmark contributions have been made by scientists and organizations associated with ESACT, yet, there has not been a mechanism to recognize such contributions and disseminate their impact.
+Over the years, several landmark contributions have been made by scientists and organizations associated with ESACT, yet there has not been a mechanism to recognize such contributions and disseminate their impact.
 This Award aims to fill this need.

 For the purpose of this Award and to provide clarity, ESACT defines “Animal Cell Culture Technology” as: